 Previously, we’ve discussed the importance of job opportunities for the local housing and rental markets, well, at the moment, Western Australia is under massive development.
 In fact, there is about $130 billion of major projects taking place there, mostly revolving around mining, oil and gas jobs.
 Nevertheless, this alone is bound to kick-start a massive expansion of residential properties in the area, as a result of increasing demand for housing.
 A more numerous workforce needs more accommodation, not to mention that it’s usually far more financially potent.

-Previously, we’ve discussed the falling prices of Australian houses and, truth be told, prices are going down quicker only in China and Russia.
+Previously, we’ve discussed the falling prices of Australian houses.
+Additionally, truth be told, prices are going down quicker only in China and Russia.
 This means that, as an investment option, now might not be the right time to get interested in real estate.
-Still, there’s nothing to prevent you from planning, anticipating and preparing for the future.
+Still, there’s nothing to prevent you from planning.
+Anticipating and preparing for the future.
 After all, there are a few indicators that things might soon take a turn for the better.

 By Diana Smith